adedejimayowa27-gif/gggggg/docs/API.md

 `app/models/refresh_token.py` and the `/auth/refresh` route's docstring
 for the full mechanism.

+### Exporting and deleting your own data (Batch 12.5)

+- `GET /auth/me/export` downloads a JSON file with everything about the
+  account: profile, businesses you own (with team-member and subscription summaries, but not raw transactions -- each business's existing `/businesses/{id}/transactions/export` is linked instead), team memberships on businesses you don't own, and your recent account activity from the audit log.
+Never includes the password hash, refresh tokens, or any integration's stored OAuth tokens.
+- `DELETE /auth/me { "password": "..." }` permanently deletes the
+  account and everything under it (owned businesses and all their data, team memberships, sessions).
+Requires the current password even though the request is already authenticated.
+Returns `409` if you own a business that still has other *active* team members -- remove them via `DELETE /businesses/{id}/team/{member_id}` first, since there's no way yet to delete just a business or transfer its ownership.

 ## The business/branch model (read this before calling anything else)

 Every endpoint except `/health` and `/auth/*` is nested under